zgulde/cods/docs/usage.md

 `credentials.txt` file for your server, and update your password storage solution whenever a new user or database account is generated.

-### `share`
+### `add`

-If a teammate of yours granted you access to a shared server, you can use the `share` command to create a command to interface with the shared server.
+To add a server command to interact with an existing server that was setup elsewhere (either by yourself on another computer or by a teammate) you can use the `add` command.
 See the section on server sharing below.

 ### `update`